-Magic may make us "feel happy like an old-time movie," but it is a poor foundation for public policy.
-Yet, a belief in magic has come to dominate our approach to offshore drilling and to oil spill response.
+Magic may make us "feel happy like an old-time movie," as the Lovin' Spoonful song says, but it is a poor foundation for public policy.
+Yet a belief in magic has come to dominate our approach to offshore drilling and to oil spill response.

-We have been led to believe that offshore drilling is safe, that the technology is reliable, and that any spills that occur can be readily contained and cleaned up.
+We have been led to believe that offshore drilling is safe, that the technology is reliable and that any spills that occur can be readily contained and cleaned up.
 Nothing could be further from the truth.

 The BP spill may be exceptional in the magnitude of the damage it has caused, but it is not exceptional when it comes to risk.

 Oil drilling is inherently dangerous.
 Since 2001, some 858 fires and explosions have taken place on oil and gas facilities in the Gulf of Mexico, resulting in 55 deaths.

 Similar accidents occur at offshore oil facilities all around the world.
-Many have resulted in blowouts, the most recent of which was the 2009 Montara spill off the coast of Australia and the most notable of which was the 1979 Ixtoc I blowout in Mexican waters.
+Many have resulted in blowouts, the most recent of which (before now) was the 2009 Montara spill off the coast of Australia, and the most notable of which was the 1979 Ixtoc I blowout in Mexican waters.

-Oil from the Ixtoc well flowed into the Gulf of Mexico for nine months before it was capped, even though the well was at a depth of 164 feet, shallow water compared to the rigs drilling off the continental shelf today.
+Oil from the Ixtoc well flowed into the Gulf of Mexico for nine months before it was capped, even though the well was at a depth of 164 feet.
+That's shallow water compared to the rigs drilling off the continental shelf today.

 We are told that blowout preventer devices are the ultimate safety mechanism.
 BP's Tony Hayward even claimed that the failure of the blowout preventer on the Deepwater Horizon was "unprecedented."

 But the facts reveal otherwise.
 In 1999, the Minerals Management Service reported at least 117 blowout preventer malfunctions in the prior year alone.

 Those kinds of failures, according to MMS, have resulted in numerous accidents.

-The risks grow in deep water, where we are tapping into vast reservoirs far beneath the sea floor.
+The risks grow in deep water, where we are tapping into vast reservoirs far beneath the seafloor.

+1 of 2 8/9/2010 11:12 AM

 The conditions are fraught with danger: high pressure oil formations, extreme depths, pipes linked together over many miles.

-Equipment can fail; engineering design may be faulty; organizational flaws may exist; storms can pound the rig and the steel stretching to the sea floor; and humans can make mistakes.
+Equipment can fail.
+Engineering design may be faulty.
+Organizational flaws may exist.
+Storms can pound the rig and the steel stretching to the sea floor.
+And humans can make mistakes.